ts5h/react-simple-submenu/README.md

 ## License
 [WTFPL license](http://www.wtfpl.net/txt/copying/)
-Please refactor code better than these and make your own as you like.
+Please refactor code better than it and make your own as you like.